Saksham128/EasyDrakSetup/Installation_instructions/mainInstall.md

 1300 = change according to pid of explorer.exe (This PID is of File explorer and not Internet explorer).<br>
 ***--write-file <absolute/path/of/file/to/be/copied/to/VM> <path/where/file/will/be/stored>***<br>
 “E://zbot.exe”= Location of ".exe" file in the created windows VM.<br>
 output.txt= Location of the output file.
-By default is drakvuf location.
+By default it is drakvuf folder location.

 <br>